hashicorp/vault/website/source/docs/internals/architecture.html.md

 permits it.
 Policies are stored and managed by an internal policy store.
 This internal store is manipulated through the system backend, which is always mounted at `sys/`.

-Once authentication takes place and a credential backend provides a set of applicable policies, a new client token is generated and managed by the token store.
+Once authentication takes place and an auth method provides a set of applicable policies, a new client token is generated and managed by the token store.
 This client token is sent back to the client, and is used to make future requests.
 This is similar to a cookie sent by a website after a user logs in.
-The client token may have a lease associated with it depending on the credential backend configuration.
+The client token may have a lease associated with it depending on the auth method configuration.
 This means the client token may need to be periodically renewed to avoid invalidation.

 Once authenticated, requests are made providing the client token.
 The token is used